 Neurodegenerative disorders and BDNF

-Alzheimer's, Parkinson's and Huntington's disease are neurodegenerative diseases or, in other words, the associated complaints of these diseases are the symptoms of the deterioration of the neurons in the brain.
+Alzheimer's, Parkinson's, and Huntington's disease are neurodegenerative disorders, or in other words, the associated symptoms of these diseases are the deterioration of neurons in the brain.
 A reduced level of BDNF is often measured in these patients.
-BDNF is a neurotrophin that ensures that new brain cells can be created and it also ensures their recovery.
+BDNF is a neurotrophin that enables the production of new brain cells and also promotes their regeneration.
 BDNF stands for Brain-Derived Neurotrophic Factor.
-Neurotrophins are therefore important for the survival, repair and growth of neurons.
-Neurons are nerve cells that process, transmit or process information in the brain or nervous system.
+Neurotrophins are therefore important for the survival, repair, and growth of neurons.
+Neurons are nerve cells that process, transmit, or process information in the brain or nervous system.
 Neurons can be thought of as the data cables between parts of the brain and the body.
-An average body has about 100,000,000,000 neurons (100 billion).
+An average human body has approximately 100,000,000,000 neurons (100 billion).

 Too little BDNF